 When Texas finally got serious about wanting to prove that parks weren’t just nice to have around, but really added value to communities, they looked to Texas A&M professor John Crompton.
 Dr. Crompton produced the first Texas look at the economic impact of parks and green spaces in 2001.
 In 2014 the The Economic Contributions of Texas State Parks was revisited and updated so that it could be current as a tool to help the Texas Legislator understand the true value of parks.

 Texas Children in Nature knows that parks go beyond dollars and cents, but the economic impact is deeply important.
-When children and families spend time playing outdoors, children are healthier.
+When children and families spend time playing outdoors, they are healthier.
 The health of a community also has and economic value.
 When children are healthy, parents miss less work, which increases the productivity of businesses.
 It also means fewer doctor bills and fewer insurance claims.
 All of which have value.

 TCiN also understands that children who spend more time outside or have access to nature do better in school.
 A recent study conducted by Texas Audubon shows the direct link between spending time in nature and higher test scores.
 Children also demonstrate better problem solving skills, more creativity and better cooperation.
 These are all qualities that aid in children achieving a successful and thriving future, and that businesses are calling for in the work force today.